metomi/rose/sphinx/tutorial/rose/metadata.rst

       .. tip::

-         The :rose:conf:`rose-meta.conf[SETTING]value-hints` metadata option
-         can be used to provide a longer description of each option.
+         Longer descriptions can be included:

+         * :rose:conf:`rose-meta.conf[SETTING]description` provides a tooltip.
+         * :rose:conf:`rose-meta.conf[SETTING]help` will appear in a separate window accessible in the GUI.

    #. **Validate with** ``rose macro``.